top of page

 Q: What happens if the proposed Charter is not adopted?

-The City of Wilmington will be governed by default statutory provisions of the Ohio Revised Code, which do not provide the flexibility or specificity that a Charter provides.
+A: The City of Wilmington will be governed by default statutory provisions of the Ohio Revised Code, which do not provide the flexibility or specificity that a Charter provides.

 Q: If the proposed Charter is approved by voters, how are current City Council members impacted?